me-pic/physprep/docs/source/usage.md

   --ses TEXT               Session label (e.g., `001`).
   --derivatives_dir PATH   Path to the derivatives directory.
 If not specified,
                            derivatives will be save in the `indir_bids` directory.
   --save_report            If specified, an quality report will be generated and
                            saved for each run.
+  --track_carbon           If specified, carbon tracker will be used to track power
+                           use of the pipeline.
+  --country_code           Country ISO code used by carbon trackers.
+Will only be
+                           used if --track_carbon flag is specified.
   --help                   Show this message and exit.
 ```